tanupat92/COVID-19ThaiMap/README.md

 ## Getting Started

 You can use R to run the application straight from GitHub.
+(Need to install required packages first.
+See Below.)

 ```
 library(shiny)